discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 Go to the Required tab of the Settings tab in admin (`/admin/site_settings/category/required`) and change all the settings listed there.

 To add logos and favicons to your site, create a topic and add the photos to a post in that topic.
-Click the wrench on the right side of the page and click the Make Invisible button to hide the topic.
-After submitting the post with the logos for your site, right click on them to get their URLs.
+After submitting the post with the logos for your site, click the wrench on the right side of the topic and click the Make Invisible button to hide the topic.
+Right click on the images to get their URLs.
 Add the URL of the larger logo to the `logo_url` setting, and URL of the smaller logo to the `logo_small_url` setting.
 Also update the `favicon_url`.

 The admin dashboard at `/admin` is a useful place to check often.
 If problems are detected with your site settings or deployment, they will be reported there.